wundergraph/cosmo/aws-lambda-router/README.md

     ├── bootstrap # Extracted from the Router release archive └── router.json # Downloaded with `wgc federated-graph fetch`
 ```
 3. Deploy the .zip archive to AWS Lambda.
-You can use AWS cli or the AWS console.
+You can use Sam or the AWS console.
 Alternatively, you can use your IaC tool of choice.